CO

 Festive

-A sponge cake soaked in three types of milk – evaporated, condensed, and heavy cream – creating a rich and moist dessert.
+Sponge cake soaked in three types of milk - evaporated, condensed, and heavy cream - creating rich, moist dessert.
+Topped with whipped cream.
+Essential at celebrations and birthdays.
+Though found throughout Latin America, Costa Rican version is particularly beloved.
+Indulgent and unforgettable.

 Cajeta de Coco (Coconut Fudge)